apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the host network configuration for the component.</p>
+<p>Specifies the host network configuration for the Component.</p>
-<p>When <code>hostNetwork</code> option is enabled, the Pod shares the host&rsquo;s network namespace and can directly access
+<p>When <code>hostNetwork</code> option is enabled, the Pods share the host&rsquo;s network namespace and can directly access
 the host&rsquo;s network interfaces.
 This means that if multiple Pods need to use the same port, they cannot run on the same host simultaneously due to port conflicts.</p>